mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 ### HID

-It was fairly easy to figure out how the mouse buttons and scroll wheel works without looking at any formal specifications.
+It was fairly easy to figure out how the mouse buttons and scroll wheel work without looking at any formal specifications.
 The mouse movement seems to be related to either the second and third byte, or the fifth to eight bytes.
 So in order to figure out how to get the mouse position we have to look up how the USB protocol actually works.